ganslate-team/ganslate/docs/installation.md

 # Installation

 ## Docker
+*Supported operating systems: Linux, [Windows with WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)*

 Dockerized setup is the easiest way to get started with the framework.

-Supported operating systems: Linux, [Windows with WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)
+If you do not have docker installed, you can follow instructions [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

 Here is a step-by-step walkthrough of how to install the framework with docker,